 Remedies for unsatisfactory work

-Your landlord can apply to the Tribunal for order against you for the cost of rectifying work you have done or arranged if:
+A landlord can apply to the Tribunal for an order against the tenant for the cost of rectifying work the tenant has done or arranged if:

 - it is likely to adversely affect the landlord’s ability to rent the premises in the future to other tenants.

-Such an application can be made whether or not your landlord gave you consent to add the fixture or to make the change.
+Such an application can be made whether or not the landlord gave consent to add the fixture or to make the change.